 - to review and approve compensation payable to executive directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive;

-- to ensure that no director or any of his associates is involved in deciding his own remuneration.
+- to ensure that no director or any of their associates is involved in deciding that director’s own remuneration; and